openwdl/wdl/modules/SPEC.md

 ```

 Both layouts are valid.
 The resolution logic is identical for both.
 Authors who require fine-grained independent versioning may split modules further; authors who prefer fewer manifests may group related tasks under a single `module.json`.

+## Module File Tree Constraints

+The structural rules below are normative.

+1. Each file's relative path (computed per [Content Hashing](#content-hashing)) is treated as a sequence of `/`-separated components.
+The path must contain no `.` or `..` components, must not be absolute (no leading `/`, no Windows-style drive letter), and must not contain a null byte.
+2. Symbolic links inside a module are permitted only if their targets, after full resolution, fall inside the module root.
+A symlink whose target escapes the module root makes the module invalid.
+3. The names `module.json`, `module-lock.json`, and `module.sig` are reserved for files at the module root.
+A file with any of these names appearing at any other path within the module tree is a validation error.
+4. A module that, when materialized on disk, would produce any path failing these rules is invalid; engines must refuse to load it and surface a clear error identifying the offending entry.

 ## Manifest File (`module.json`)